Introduction and Company Background

 Overview of Target's North American Supply Chain

-As at September 2021, Target's North American distribution infrastructure consists of the following different facility types:
+As at Year-End 2021, Target's North American distribution infrastructure consists of the following different facility types:

 Target Regional Distribution Centers

 Domestic vendors flow directly to Target's regional distribution centers when purchased in full truckload volumes.
 For smaller shipments of less than truckload volumes, Target has established a network of seven domestic consolidation points run by third party companies.
 These facilities are not designed for the storage of inventory, rather they serve as a merge in transit point to maximize the number of full truckloads inbound to the regional distribution centers which is an important strategy to minimize the cost of inbound freight in any market that has a large geography to cover.
 This is similar to Walmart’s Center Point network in that these domestic consolidation facilities act as cross dock terminals.
 At these facilities, pallets are offloaded and consolidated by regional distribution center such that mixed-vendor full truckloads can be shipped inbound to Target’s regional distribution center and food distribution center network.
 Target’s primary domestic consolidation points are located in: Fontana, CA; Chicago, IL; Atlanta, GA; Oakland, CA; Sumner, WA; Dallas, TX; and Bergen, NJ.

 In the United States, Target operates regional general merchandise distribution centers that average 1.5 Million square feet and are easily recognized from overhead by their unique construction which has a wing extension that is typically perpendicular to the main complex.
 This wing portion of the building is usually sized at about 200,000 square feet and has depth of 260’.
 The extension has dock doors on either side to support an extensive cross docking operation of fast moving merchandise whereby inbound merchandise is received on one side and outbound loads to the stores are shipped on the other side.